 - Choose locations that are easily accessible to a number of people with a minimum of trailering.

-- Share that information on your club’s social media and with local media and Chambers of Commerce.
+- Share that information through your club’s social media.

-- Share route information with us if you would like us to promote it as well.
+- Share route information with us if you’d like us to promote it as well.

 - Get out on the water and have fun while still maintaining social distancing.

-We hope your group will join in on August 15th, and we’d appreciate it if you’d share your plans.
+We hope your group will join in on August 21.
+We’d appreciate it if you’d share your stories and photos after the event to share in Classicboat, Classicboat Connection, the Rudder, and other boating publications as well as on social media.

-Please contact Kathy Rhodes for further information, event logos or to share your route(s).
+Please contact Kathy Rhodes for further information or to share your plans.

-*Stone figures called “Inukshuks” (an Inuit word meaning “In the image of man”) can be found along Canada’s Northern Shores from Baffin Island to Victoria Island.
-Originally built as landmarks to aid in navigation and to assist in caribou hunting, the Inukshuk has been adopted today as a symbol to remind us of our dependence on each other and the value of strong relationships.
+Stone figures called “Inukshuks” were originally built as landmarks to aid in navigation and hunting.
+The Inukshuk has been adopted today as a symbol to remind us of our dependence on each other and the value of strong relationships.
 We chose this figure with great respect, because we all need each other these days, and we all share strong relationships within the vintage boating community.